-Building the Fluid Workforce – your success factors for mixing talent
+Building the Agile Workforce – your success factors for mixing talent

-As the fixed organisation chart becomes obsolete, the fluid workforce is taking over.
-Mixing every kind of talent, from full-time to contingent, from office-based to remote and mobile, delivers a more agile approach to delivering business initiatives.
+As the fixed organisation chart becomes obsolete, the agile workforce is taking over.
+Mixing every kind of talent, from full-time to contingent, from office-based to remote and mobile, delivers a more flexible approach to delivering business initiatives.

 But it’s a cultural change.
-In our recent survey among our global consultant base, we posed the question about how businesses should best prepare for the new-look teams.
+In our recent survey among our global talent base, we posed the question about how businesses should best prepare for the new-look teams.

 What does the future workforce need to succeed?
 Here’s our top findings to give you the pointers you need to build this into your business plans.